-The Society evaluated its December 31, 2013 consolidated financial statements for subsequent events through September 29, 2014, the date the consolidated financial statements were available to be issued.
-The Society is not aware of any subsequent events that would require recognition or disclosure in the accompanying consolidated financial statements, except as disclosed in Note 7.
+The Society evaluated its December 31, 2014 consolidated financial statements for subsequent events through June 18, 2015, the date the consolidated financial statements were available to be issued.
+The Society is not aware of any subsequent events that would require recognition or disclosure in the accompanying consolidated financial statements.